Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 * `$ git config --global user.email johndoe@example.com`

-## Working with repositories
+## Cloning remote repositories

-Respositories are where you keep project files.
-To start working with Git you will need a repository. **[NOTE: you mean a different repository than the one you have created above?
-If so, make explicit]**
-**[Also: emphasize here the link with day 1 and day 2 about managing your file system and directories]**
+Now we need to transfer the remote repository that we just created to the local machine.
+There are two ways in Git to get a repository to the local machine, either create a new one or clone an existing remote repository.
+In this exercise we are going to clone the repository that we have just created on Github.

 Command | Description
 ------- | -----------
 `git clone` |   Copy an existing repository from a remote location (for example GitHub) `git init` |   Create a new repository locally

 **[NOTE: what are we doing here?
-Like, what do you advice the participants to do re: copying an existing repo or creating a new repo?]**
+Like, what do you advice the participants to do re: copying an existing repo or creating a new repo?]** Fixed: mentioned explicitly above, that we are going to clone an existing one.

-Now we need to get the remote repository that we just created.

 * Create a directory in your user directory called Workspace were we store all the cloned repositories.